Dozens killed and wounded as blasts and gunfire hit Kabul hospital | Law-Order

 Dozens killed and wounded as blasts and gunfire hit Kabul hospital

-The explosions took place at the entrance of the 400-bed Sardar Mohammad Daud Khan hospital and were followed immediately with an assault by a group of gunmen, Taliban spokesman Bilal Karimi said.
-Four of the attackers were killed by Taliban security forces and a fifth was captured, he said.
+The blasts add to a growing list of attacks and killings since the Taliban completed their victory over the Western-backed government in August, undermining their claim to have restored security to Afghanistan after decades of war.
+There was no immediate claim of responsibility but the operation was typical of the complex attacks mounted by Islamic State.

-At least 25 people were killed and more than 50 wounded in an attack on Afghanistan's biggest military hospital on Tuesday which saw two heavy blasts followed up by gunmen assaulting the site in central Kabul, officials said.
-The explosions took place at the entrance of the 400-bed Sardar Mohammad Daud Khan hospital and were followed immediately with an assault by a group of gunmen, Taliban spokesman Bilal Karimi said.
+At least 25 people were killed and more than 50 wounded when gunmen attacked Afghanistan's biggest military hospital after two heavy explosions at the site in central Kabul, officials said.
+The explosions hit the entrance of the 400-bed Sardar Mohammad Daud Khan hospital and were followed with an assault by a group of Islamic State gunmen, all of whom were killed within 15 minutes, Taliban spokesman Zabihullah Mujahid said.

-Four of the attackers were killed by Taliban security forces and a fifth was captured, he said.
+He said Taliban special forces dropped by helicopter had prevented the attackers from entering the hospital itself, with all killed at the entrance or in the courtyard.
+Earlier another spokesman said one of the attackers was captured.
 The blasts add to a growing list of attacks and killings since the Taliban completed their victory over the Western-backed government in August, undermining their claim to have restored security to Afghanistan after decades of war.

 There was no immediate claim of responsibility but the operation was typical of the complex attacks mounted by Islamic State.
 It follows a string of bombings by the group which has emerged as the biggest threat to Taliban control of Afghanistan.
 A Taliban security official, speaking on condition of anonymity, said at least 25 people had been killed and more than 50 wounded in the assault but there was no officially confirmed casualty toll.

-He said it was unclear whether the blasts and the gunfire were inside the sprawling hospital complex.
 Islamic State, which has carried out a series of attacks on mosques and other targets since the Taliban's seizure of Kabul in August, mounted a complex attack on the hospital in 2017, killing more than 30 people.
+CONDEMNATION

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)